 ©Rémi-Benali Cd13 Coll.
 Museon Arlaten musée de Provence

 The Muséon Arlaten took eleven years to open its doors after a massive restoration project of the Hôtel de Laval-Castellane, constructed between 1505 and 1515.
-During the French Revolution, Hôtel de Laval-Castellane became a temporary prison.
+During the French Revolution, the Hôtel de Laval-Castellane served as a temporary prison.
 Finally, in 1904, Provence’s Nobel Prize winner, Frédéric Mistral (poet and author), used the funds from his award to buy the dilapidated building from the municipality.
-He established Hôtel de Laval-Castellane as the headquarters for Félibrige – the association he cofounded to protect the Provençal language.
+He established Hôtel de Laval-Castellane as the headquarters for Félibrige, the association he cofounded to preserve the Provençal language.

 Many of the museum’s 40,000 pieces are related to Mistral and his work.
-Organized by timeline, your first glimpse is a return to 1 AD and the remains of a Roman forum.
-Classified as a UNESCO World Heritage Site, the museum walks through time from the Romans to the Arlesians.
+Organized by timeline, your first glimpse is a return to 1 AD, where you find the remains of a Roman forum.
+Classified as a UNESCO World Heritage Site, the museum takes visitors on a journey through time, from the Roman era to the Arlesian period.
 The central staircase – Le Grand Escalier, designed by French architect Michel Bertreux of Tetrarc, floats over the exhibits and highlights the backdrop by Christian Lacroix.

 Muséon Arlaten (website)